 According to Adam Smith, it is natural for wealthy countries to have lower profit rates than poor countries, since the lower profit rates indicate that there is less oppression going on.
-This is true in industrialized countries where there exists good systems for transportation, utilities, healthcare and security.
+This is true in industrialized countries which have good systems for transportation, utilities, healthcare and security.
 People in poor countries on the other hand, have to compete for the few services that are available, leading to higher prices relative to their natural productive capacity.
-The discrepancy between high demand and low supply manifests as high prices, which then act attract foreign investors to pour in the money generated from quantitative easing (hot money) which would otherwise produce lower profits if invested at home:
+The discrepancy between high demand and low supply attract foreign investors to pour in the money generated from quantitative easing which would otherwise have produced lower profits if invested at home:

 ..if in any of those distant employments..the profit should happen to rise somewhat higher than what is sufficient to balance the natural preference which is given to nearer employments, this superiority of profit will draw stock from those nearer employments, till the profits of all return to their proper level.
 This superiority of profit, however, is a proof that, in the actual circumstances of the society, those distant employments are somewhat under-stocked in proportion to other employments, and that the stock of the society is not distributed in the properest manner.
 It is a proof that something is either bought cheaper or sold dearer than it ought to be, and that some particular class of citizens is more or less oppressed either by paying more or by getting less than what is suitable to that equality which ought to take place, and which naturally does take place among all the different classes of them.
 (WN IV.vii.173)